kreneskyp/ix/docs/chains/chains.rst

 A Langchain processing chain represents a sequence of actions or processes to be applied on a given input.
 This chain can involve various types of processes, including interactions with Language Models (LLMs).

-In the context of ourIx, we model this processing chain using two main entities: ``ChainNode`` and ``ChainEdge``.
-This model is used to define the structure of the chain, and is stored in the database.
-The langchain processing chain is generated from this model when it is loaded.
+In the context of Ix, chains are models using three entities: ``NodeType``, ``ChainNode``, and ``ChainEdge``.
+These model define the types of components and structure of chains that use them.
+Chains are stored in the database and can be loaded into a LangChain instance.

-The graph model supports both defining arbitrary processing chains to run them, and also supports displaying and (eventually) editing them visually in the user interface.
+The graph model supports both defining arbitrary processing chains to run them, and also supports displaying and editing them visually in the user interface.
 The model supports asynchronicity, including parallel processing and delegation to other agents.

 Chain API Reference